 Injection Mold

 The big disadvantage of designing a disc for an injection mold is the cost of the Mold.
-The cost for an disc mold in the US will generally cost you between $15,000 and $30,000.
-If you look overseas, it is possible to get a golf disc mold between $4,000 and $10,000 but the shipping of those massive molds will also cost hundreds of dollars and it will likely be months before the product can be delivered.
+The cost for a disc mold in the US will generally be between $15,000 and $30,000.
+If you search overseas, you can find golf disc molds priced between $4,000 and $10,000, but shipping these large molds will also involve hundreds of dollars in costs, and delivery may take months.

 Selecting Plastics